Critical Fluctuations at Finite-Time Dynamical Phase Transition: Results

-As in the mean-field version of the model, the occurrence of competing relaxation behaviors at short and longer times suggest a finite critical time at which a transition between the two takes place, characterized by the distribution of their initial magnetizations $m_0(t)$.
+As in the mean-field version of the model, the occurrence of competing relaxation behaviors at short and longer times suggests that at the finite critical time a transition between the two takes place, characterized by the distribution of their initial magnetizations $m_0(t)$.
 Figure~\ref{fig:rates_nn}(c) shows the probability density of $|m_0|$ of relaxation trajectories that reach $m=0$ at time $t$.
-The dashed line marks the critical time $t^L_c$ obtained numerically using a method explained in Sec.~\ref{sec:tc}.
-We observe that $m_0$ is essentially zero at short times, but assumes finite values at times longer than $t_c^L\approx 2.4\tau$.
-The behavior is analogous to that of $m_0(t)$ in the mean-field model shown in Fig.~\ref{fig:rates_mf}(c) and to the statistics of $m$ at equilibrium, see Fig.~\ref{fig:equilibrium}(a).
+Indeed, we observe that $m_0$ is essentially zero at short times, but assumes finite values at times longer than $t_c^L$.
+The behavior is analogous to that of $m_0(t)$ in the mean-field model shown in Fig.~\ref{fig:rates_mf}(c) and to the statistics of $|m|$ at equilibrium, see Fig.~\ref{fig:equilibrium}(a).